 Wish to make a comment?

-I was born in the French-speaking part of Switzerland in 1966, attended and completed Law School in that country (University of Neuchatel, 1986-1990, cum laude), and took the Swiss Bar Exam in early 1993, after the two-year mandatory apprenticeship in a private law firm.
-After three years of self-employed private practice (till late 1995), I have worked without interruption as an attorney for various companies, and am currently employed in the insurance industry.
+I was born in the French-speaking part of Switzerland in 1966, attended and completed Law School in that country (University of Neuchatel, 1986-1990, cum laude), and passed the Swiss Bar Exam in early 1993, after the two-year mandatory apprenticeship in a private law firm.
 I passed the California MPRE in 2010.

 I am inspired by the comments made by Associate Justice of the United States Supreme Court Sandra Day O'Connor in her book The Majesty of the Law (2004 Random House, Copyright 2003 by Arizona Community Foundation).
 Here are a few quotes: